seabeya/tech-stack/js/README.md

 > 1. As you can see, '11111' and '44444' goes first because they are sync 1st class code they don't have any relation with event loop.
 The GEC takes care about 1st class code, the Event Loop has no chance before it.

-> After GEC ends its job (executing sync 1st class functions), the Event Loop comes into the picture.
+> After GEC ends its job (executing sync 1st class code), the Event Loop comes into the picture.

 > 2. The Event Loop sees both of the callbacks ready and waiting to be executed in their corresponding task queues, but it chooses '33333' because it gets triggered by a Promise.
 Promises are microtasks and they have priority over other macro tasks, regardless of the setTimeout being set to 0 milliseconds.

 > 3. Finally, '22222' gets printed, as we know it belongs to the least prioritized task among the tasks inside the given code.

-If you want to see explanations with examples, I recommend you watch: [YouTube playlist](https://www.youtube.com/watch?v=L18RHG2DwwA&list=PLC3y8-rFHvwj1_l8acs_lBi3a0HNb3bAN&pp=iAQB).
+If you want to see explanations with more examples, I recommend you watch: [YouTube playlist](https://www.youtube.com/watch?v=L18RHG2DwwA&list=PLC3y8-rFHvwj1_l8acs_lBi3a0HNb3bAN&pp=iAQB).

 <br>

-User-triggered events:
+**User-triggered events:**

 > You may ask, 'Okay, I understand the timers, I/O, etc., but what about EventListeners?
 What is the exact priority of callback functions triggered using addEventListener (user click) compared to microtask and macrotask queue callbacks in the Event Loop?'